 - Yellow (model #s ending in -54) are for heavy vehicles

 In our Ford Transit: Our camper van weighs ~8,000lbs and we were recommended to go with the medium density (Black color) springs.
-Though the Yellow color SumoSprings are most commonly purchased, they should really only be used for extremely heavy camper vans.
+Though the yellow model SumoSprings are most commonly purchased, they should really only be used for extremely heavy vehicles and tows.

-If you have a camper van, we suggest you to NOT choose the Blue (least dense) SumoSprings.
+If you have a camper van or RV we suggest you to NOT choose the Blue (least dense) SumoSprings.

 2. SumoSprings Are Vehicle Specific